uccser/cs-field-guide/text/data-representation/data-representation-en.md

 Would a 32 bit integer like described above be large enough to store a different identifier number for each person in the world?
 How many bits of accuracy would you want to allow for possible population growth?

-.. only:: teachers or dev

- .. admonition:: For teachers
+{teacher}

 The world population is approximately 7 billion, so 32 bits isn't quite enough to have an identifier for each person in the world.
 64 bits can store up to 18,446,744,073,709,600,000, so that is way more than enough.
 Since each extra bit doubles the range that can be stored, even 33 bits would be enough for the world population, and 34 bits would be enough even if the population doubles.
 The idea that one extra bit increases the range so much is an important concept in data representation.

+{teacher end}

 =============== =============================== =======================================================
 Type of Number  Unsigned Range                  Signed Range